multinetlab-amsterdam/projects/Glioma_Occurrence_LENS/readme.md

 ## Main Code and Data ##

-All main analyses were performed using the Matlab script LENS_git_20220120.m.
+All main analyses were performed using the Matlab script LENS_git_20220425_revision.m.
 Source data (anonymized when necessary) is included in the file LENS_source_data_final.mat

 ## Clinical statistical analyses ##

 Clinical comparisons between groups and associations with clinical parameters within groups were performed in IBM SPSS statistics.
-Files and syntax are uploaded, namely (1) a separate datafile on the AMS cohort with accompanying synatx, (2) a datafile on the BOS/MGH cohort with syntax, and (3) a combined database of both cohorts with associated syntax.
+Files and syntax are uploaded.

 ## Spin Test ##